Obamacare Repeal Unravels?

 This is big news.
 If these senators back away from the “repeal-and-delay” tactic, they will kill it.
 Indeed, they might kill the entire project of repealing Obamacare.

 I spelled out the (enormous) risks of repeal-and-delay yesterday.
-The repeal-and-replace-simultaneously plan, by contrast, isn’t so much risky as it is just a fantasy.
+The repeal-and-replace-simultaneously plan, by contrast, isn’t risky so much as it’s just a fantasy.

 Repeal-and-delay was designed to solve a very specific problem: you can make changes to the budget with just 50 votes in the Senate (through “reconciliation”), but when it comes to non-budget-related regulations, of which Obamacare has many, you need 60 votes to stop a filibuster.
 Republicans have 52 votes.